karkman/MMB-114_Genomics/01-UNIX-and-CSC.md

 ### Copying, renaming, moving and deleting files

-First let's create a new folder called "myfolder":
+First let's create a new folder called "myfolder".
+Do you remember how to do this?

 <details>
 <summary>